A pay rise for the NHS is:

-Necessary to suport the NHS
+Necessary to support the NHS

 - A substantial pay rise for the NHS workforce is a necessary investment in the future of the NHS.
 The NHS has systemic workforce challenges, with vacancy rates consistently above 100,000, an overreliance on expensive bank and agency staff and intention to leave amongst staff growing.

-- The NHS needs a well motivated workforce, to deal with the triple challenges of undertaking the country’s largest ever vaccination programme; supporting the rehabilitation of patients recovering from Covid-19; and working to reduce the backlog of cases in the system.
+- The NHS needs a well-motivated workforce, to deal with the triple challenges of undertaking the country’s largest ever vaccination programme; supporting the rehabilitation of patients recovering from Covid-19; and working to reduce the backlog of cases in the system.